 5. Your client always expects you to drop everything for them

 Every client likes to think they're the most important.
-They'll constantly want your attention and they'll expect you to be there, no matter what.
-They won't care about your other clients and they'll act like a jealous lover if they hear you're spending time with anyone else.
+They'll continuously want your attention, and they'll expect you to be there, no matter what.
+They won't care about your other clients, and they'll act like a jealous lover if they hear you're spending time with anyone else.

-6. Your client is a late payer and always difficult when you chase payment
+6. Your client is a late payer and always tricky when you chase payment

 The other solution is to change your payment terms and make people pay upfront.
 Or how about via standing order if your services are on a retainer basis?
 If you're working on a project, it's wise to do staging payments, i.e. 50 per cent of the final cost upfront before work begins and then another 25 per cent when another stage is complete, with the final payment made to make the project go live.
 You can set the terms, so make sure you do.